 and yes, peggy still used me as a shield, even after all these years. but now, i get to use sean as my shield against the hordes of the undead.

 and although i never really liked suess’ art style, i made sure to check out the secret art collection exhibit at the pendulum gallery. because nostalgia. plus it was free.

 through adult eyes, i found i still didn’t like artwork from books like Horton Hears a Who!, The Cat in the Hat, or How the Grinch Stole Christmas!, however, there were a couple of pieces that i did like (and that i don’t remember from when i was young):

 the exhibit featured 40 estate-authorized, limited-edition renderings of the seuss’ drawings, paintings, and sculptures. it was the first time they were shown and available for sale in vancouver, with prices ranging from $800 to $15,500 per piece.

 the surreal and whimsical sure do cost a pretty penny! good thing i can just admire them (and be transported back to childhood) for free.

 when i went to london in september and attended secret cinema’s the empire strikes back event, i couldn’t fully explain just how AWESOME the event was. the sheer magnitude of it: the visual FX, the cantina bar, the droids, the landspeeder, the life-sized x-wing fighter, culminating in a big a** screening of the movie.

 the sheer theatrics of it all. not to mention the collectiveness you felt. the ultimate nerdgasm experience.

-AND it’s hitting the road. if you ever have the chance to participate, go! best live event ever. for a peek at what went down, click the below link:
+AND it’s hitting the road. if you ever have the chance to participate, go! best live event ever. for a peek at what went down, click the below video:

 photo credit: secret cinema